Introduction to Assessment

 - Telephone conversations between parents and staff

-- EHCP Review meetings
+- EHCP Progress Review meetings - Termly meetings with the class teacher

 - EHCP reports